NoraLoose/noraloose.github.io/_pages/research.md

 toc_sticky: true
 ---

-My research lies at the intersection of physical oceanography, computational science, and mathematics.
+My research lies at the intersection of physical oceanography and computational science.
 Current research projects include:
 - Quantitative methods for ocean observing system design
 - Dynamical proxy potential of the OSNAP array
 - Remote drivers of Nordic Seas heat anomalies and climate predictability